Nyala

 Fun Facts for Kids

-• Nyala may sometimes follow feeding baboons, picking fallen fruits and leaves which baboons dislodge from trees.
+• Nyala may sometimes follow feeding baboons, picking fallen fruits and leaves that baboons dislodge from trees.

 • Like many other herbivores, nyala rely on keen senses to avoid predators.
 Their eyes are placed on the sides of their heads, giving them a broad radius of vision with minimal binocular vision.
 Their horizontally elongated pupils also help in this respect.
 Acute senses of smell and hearing give nyala the ability to perceive danger at night out in the open (when predators are often on the prowl).